 Prosafe SE and subsidiary company Prosafe Rigs Pte.
 Ltd. – Update on Financial Restructuring

-Reference is made to the earlier information provided about the ongoing financial process with the lenders, the latest in a press release dated 18 August 2021 in relation to the Notice of Scheme
+Reference is made to the earlier information provided about the ongoing financial process with the lenders, the latest in a press release dated 25 August 2021 in relation to the applications made

 Prosafe SE and PRPL will make the appropriate announcements as and when there are any further material developments on the financial process and the matters above.
 Please monitor Prosafe SE's website for any announcements or update on the process.